-Pursuant to Section 13(r) of the Exchange Act, if during the fiscal year ended December 31, 2015, we or any of our affiliates had engaged in certain transactions with Iran or with persons or entities designated under certain executive orders, we would be required to disclose information regarding such transactions in our Annual Report on Form 10-K as required under Section 219 of the Iran Threat Reduction and Syria Human Rights Act of 2012 ("ITRA").
-During the fiscal year ended December 31, 2015, we did not engage in any transactions with Iran or with persons or entities related to Iran.
+Pursuant to Section 13(r) of the Exchange Act, if during the fiscal year ended December 31, 2016, we or any of our affiliates had engaged in certain transactions with Iran or with persons or entities designated under certain executive orders, we would be required to disclose information regarding such transactions in our Annual Report on Form 10-K as required under Section 219 of the Iran Threat Reduction and Syria Human Rights Act of 2012 ("ITRA").
+During the fiscal year ended December 31, 2016, we did not engage in any transactions with Iran or with persons or entities related to Iran.

-Blackstone Tactical Opportunities EARN Holdings L.L.C., an affiliate of The Blackstone Group L.P. ("Blackstone"), is a holder of approximately 29.4% of the outstanding equity interests of our Common Shares and has a representative on our Board of Trustees.
+Blackstone Tactical Opportunities EARN Holdings L.L.C., an affiliate of The Blackstone Group L.P. ("Blackstone"), is a holder of approximately 29% of the outstanding equity interests of our Common Shares and has a representative on our Board of Trustees.
 Accordingly, Blackstone may be deemed an "affiliate" of us, as that term is defined in Exchange Act Rule 12b-2.

-We have received notice from Blackstone that it may include in its Annual Report on Form 10-K for the fiscal year ended December 31, 2015 disclosures pursuant to ITRA regarding one of its portfolio companies that may be deemed to be an affiliate of Blackstone.
-Because of the broad definition of "affiliate" in Exchange Act Rule 12b-2, this portfolio company of Blackstone, through Blackstone's ownership of us, may also be deemed to be an affiliate of ours.
+Blackstone incorporated by reference in its Annual Report on Form 10-K for the fiscal year ended December 31, 2016 disclosures pursuant to ITRA regarding its portfolio companies that may be deemed to be affiliates of Blackstone.
+Because of the broad definition of "affiliate" in Exchange Act Rule 12b-2, these portfolio companies of Blackstone, through Blackstone's ownership of us, may also be deemed to be affiliates of ours.

-We have reproduced below the disclosure of Travelport Limited, as provided to us by Blackstone.
-Travelport Limited may be considered an affiliate of Blackstone.
-We have no involvement in or control over the activities of Travelport Limited, any of its predecessor companies or any of its subsidiaries, and we have not independently verified or participated in the preparation of this disclosure.
+We have reproduced below the disclosures of Travelport Limited and NCR Corporation, as provided in Blackstone's Quarterly Reports on Form 10-Q for the quarter ended March 31, 2016 and the quarter ended June 30, 2016, respectively.
+Travelport Limited and NCR corporation may be considered affiliates of Blackstone.
+Neither Travelport Limited nor NCR Corporation has provided us with gross revenues and net profits attributable to the activities described below.
+We have no involvement in or control over the activities of Travelport Limited or NCR Corporation, any of their predecessor companies or any of their subsidiaries, and we have not independently verified or participated in the preparation of the below disclosure by these entities.